 Before the COVID-19 pandemic turned our world upside down, the concept of remote work was foreign to most people.
 Working from home was an activity reserved only for days when you had a doctors appointment or needed to get a head start on travel plans in the afternoon.

-As we now start planning for the 2021 new year, remote work has become the “new normal” for many workers across the United States.
+As we move into 2021, business leaders across the world are sharing their remote work quotes about how the pandemic has impacted work so far, and how they expect work to change post-COVID.
 While employees carve out space for home offices and get accustomed to new tools and workflows, their business leaders are working to determine exactly what the future of remote work will look like.

 “We are seeing acceleration of the trend to democratize the workplace… During these last few months, digital technology has flattened hierarchies, with everyone connected and getting information at the same time, and so many channels for employee input and involvement in decision-making in real time.” – Diane Gherson, CHRO at IBM

 At IBM, remote work has actually helped reduce hierarchal boundaries.
 Diane Gherson (CHRO) suggests that digital workspaces allow everyone to get information at the same time, which opens up decision making to more employees at various levels within the company.

 “The future we envision for work allows for infinite virtual workspaces that will unlock social and economic opportunities for people regardless of barriers like physical location.
 It will take time to get there, and we continue to build toward this.” – Andrew Bosworth, VP Facebook Reality Labs

 When sharing Facebook’s post-COVID-19 work plan, VP of Facebook Reality Labs Andrew Bosworth tweeted that remote work expands job opportunities by removing physical location barriers.
 In-office jobs are inherently limited to people who live in the surrounding areas or can afford to commute to work every day.
 If a job is conducted 100% remotely, location and commuting are no longer requirements.